microsoftgraph/msgraph-sample-nodeexpressapp/README.md

 1. Edit the `.env` file and make the following changes.
     1. Replace `YOUR_CLIENT_SECRET_HERE` with the **Application Id** you got from the App Registration Portal.
     1. Replace `YOUR_APP_PASSWORD_HERE` with the password you got from the App Registration Portal.
-1. In your command-line interface (CLI), navigate to this directory and run the following command to install requirements.
+1. In your command-line interface (CLI), navigate to the **graph-sample** directory and run the following command to install requirements.

     ```Shell
     npm install